Can I stream CNBC live without cable?

 Hulu + Live TV has a free 7-day trial that you can use even if you already subscribe to Hulu on-demand.

-AT&T TV has ESPN, Nickelodeon, HGTV and TNT.
+DIRECTV STREAM has ESPN, Nickelodeon, HGTV and TNT.
 Along with CNN, there’s CNN International and CNN En Español, You’ll find C-SPAN and C-SPAN2 as well.

 You’ll be able to stream CNN live on a Roku, Apple TV or Fire TV at home, and a smartphone if you’re not at home.
-AT&T TV has a no contract option.

 YouTube TV has every major news network out there, including CNBC, CNBC World and CNN.